-The following table summarizes information about common stock that may be issued upon the exercise of options, warrants and rights under all of our equity compensation plans as of July 31, 2012.
+The following table summarizes information about common stock that may be issued upon the exercise of options, warrants and rights under all of our equity compensation plans as of July 31, 2013.

-Number of Securities to be Issued upon Exercise of Weighted Average Exercise Price of Number of Securities Remaining Available for Future Issuance Under Equity Compensation Plans Outstanding Outstanding (Excluding Securities Options, Options, Warrants Reflected in First Warrants and Rights and Rights Column) Equity compensation plans approved by stockholders (1) 6,486,641 \$ 3.74 7,655,332 (2)
+Number of Securities to be Issued upon Exercise of Outstanding Options(3), Warrants and Rights Weighted Average xercise Price of Outstanding ptions, Warrants and Rights Number of Securities Remaining Available for Future Issuance Under Equity Compensation Plans (Excluding Securities Reflected in First Column) Equity compensation plans approved by stockholders (1) 3,763,228 \$ 6.74 9,194,058 (2)

-(1) The number of shares available under our 2011 Stock Plan increases on January 1 of each year by 5% of the outstanding shares of common stock on the immediately preceding December 31.

-(2) Includes 463,637 shares that were issued pursuant to RSU awards that were forfeited before they vested.
-Under the terms of our 2011 Stock Plan these forfeited shares are available for issuance in future equity awards.
+- (1) The number of shares available under our 2011 Stock Plan increases on January 1 of each year by up to 5% of the outstanding shares of common stock on the immediately preceding December 31. - (2) Includes 1,037,153 shares that were issued pursuant to RSU awards that were canceled as net settlement for the tax liability related to RSU vesting.
+Under the terms of our 2011 Stock Plan these shares are available for issuance in future equity awards. - 3) Excludes 4,027,601 shares subject to restricted stock units and performance stock units outstanding as of July 31, 2013 that were issued under the 2011 plan.